Please feel free to send ANY inquiries to [email protected] OR call/text me at 386-795-0778

 Most people are under the misconception that males “spray”.
 While this is true of a male cat that has not been neutered, it is not true of a kitten that has been neutered before puberty.
 Did you know that females that have not been spayed will “spray” as well?
 Spraying is a way to attract a mate for either gender.
 So, when we talk about a kitten that will come to you spayed or neutered and not have those hormones that make them spray, then it all comes down to personal preference.
 Males will get bigger than females as a general rule, but other than that, there’s not much difference between the genders.

 Isn’t it risky to spay or neuter a kitten so young?
 Won’t they have health problems from this procedure being done at an early age?

-A common fallacy is that kittens should not be spayed until 6 months of age.
+A common fallacy is that kittens should not be spayed or neutered until 6 months of age.
 Who came up with this number?
 There is certainly no scientific evidence that says 6 months is a better age than 3 or 4 months.
 In fact, there have been many studies to the benefits of early alter.

 An excerpt from the EveryCat Health Foundation;

 In the early 1990s, Mark Bloomberg, DVM, MS, DACVS, and W. Preston Stubbs, DVM, DACVS, at the University of Florida, conducted the first health and behavior studies on kittens altered at seven weeks of age and compared them to kittens altered at seven months of age.
 Their work proved that earlier spay/neuter was safe and feasible, and formed the basis for further research that established the best anesthetic and surgical protocols for early-age altering.
 Since these first studies were published, other short- term and long-term studies have validated the safety of early-age altering.

 What kind of food do you feed?